darrionkg/beep-boop/README.md

 # Beep boop

-#### A beep boop game, 3/29/2019
+#### A beep boop generator, 3/29/2019
 #### https://darrionkg.github.io/beep-boop

 #### By **Darrion Gering**

 ## Description

-_This program allows the user to enter a number, and returns Beep, boop or I'm sorry, Dave.
+_This program allows the user to enter a number, and returns a nubmer, Beep, boop or I'm sorry, Dave.
 I'm afraid I can't do that._

+_Also includes a Bop It game if you get bored of the robot counter!_

 #### Specs
 |Spec|Input|Output|